minkzaw/knowledge-base/content/docs/encrypt_secrets_at_rest.md

-# Encrypt secrets at rest
+# Encrypt Secrets at rest in Kubernetes

 - Create a demo secret